qiulang/vllm-sglang-perf/readme.md

 ## Conclusion

+### Short Version

+Beware of the initial warm-up phase and a potentially steeper learning curve; however, for maximizing sustained performance, our benchmarks indicate SGLang is generally the more advantageous choice over vLLM once appropriately configured and warmed up.

+### Long Version

-The performance comparison between SGLang and vLLM yielded surprising and nuanced results that highlight important considerations for LLM deployment:
+The performance comparison between SGLang and vLLM yielded nuanced results that highlight important considerations for LLM deployment beyond simple throughput numbers.

-### Critical Configuration Discoveries

-1. **Parallelism strategy matters enormously**: For SGLang, using tensor parallelism (`--tp`) instead of data parallelism (`--dp`) in multi-GPU setups dramatically improved performance, changing it from significantly worse than vLLM to significantly better.
-2. **Parameter equivalence is critical**: Proper configuration of equivalent parameters across frameworks (`--max-model-len` in vLLM vs. `--context-length` in SGLang) is essential for fair comparisons and optimal resource utilization.
+Key takeaways include:

-### Performance Characteristics
+#### Performance Characteristics

 1. **SGLang excelled with tensor parallelism**: Showed extremely consistent response times and excellent throughput in both single and multi-GPU configurations when properly configured with `--tp`.

 2. **Configuration dramatically impacted performance**: SGLang with data parallelism performed significantly worse than with tensor parallelism, highlighting how critical parallelism strategy choice is.
 3. **Warm-up differences**: SGLang showed a significant "warm-up effect" requiring initial requests to reach optimal performance, while vLLM delivered consistent performance from the first request without warm-up.

-3. **vLLM provided lower minimum latency**: While not matching SGLang's consistency with tensor parallelism, vLLM consistently delivered lower minimum response times across all test scenarios.
+4. **vLLM provided lower minimum latency**: While not matching SGLang's consistency with tensor parallelism, vLLM consistently delivered lower minimum response times across all test scenarios.

+5. **Scaling efficiency differences**: SGLang with tensor parallelism showed substantially better scaling when moving from 2 to 4 GPUs (up to 88% throughput improvement) compared to vLLM (only 15-20% improvement in most scenarios).
+This suggests SGLang may have better scaling characteristics for deployments with higher GPU counts.

+#### Critical Configuration Discoveries

+1. **Parallelism strategy matters enormously**: For SGLang, using tensor parallelism (`--tp`) instead of data parallelism (`--dp`) in multi-GPU setups dramatically improved performance, changing it from significantly worse than vLLM to significantly better.
+2. **Parameter equivalence is critical**: Proper configuration of equivalent parameters across frameworks (`--max-model-len` in vLLM vs. `--context-length` in SGLang) is essential for fair comparisons and optimal resource utilization.

-### Key Takeaways for Deployment
+#### Key Takeaways for Deployment

 These findings suggest that: